 Adventures Involving Building

-In the 2015 Cub Scout program, there are two adventures that involve building something out of wood.
-Even though the other ranks aren’t working on an adventure by making a birdhouse or tray, they are working on skills that will be important for them in the future.
+In the Cub Scout program, there are three adventures that involve building something out of wood.
+Even though the other ranks aren't working on an adventure by making a birdhouse or tray, they are working on skills that will be important for them in the future.

-You can download the instructions and the accompanying diagram by clicking on these links.
+You can download the instructions and the accompanying diagram by entering your email below.

-I calculated the cost of the project by using the Home Depot online prices available through my affiliate link (at no extra cost to you).
+I calculated the cost of the project by using the Home Depot online prices.
 I used the best price available, so the price for 66.5″ of 1″ x 4″ pine was calculated based on a 1″ x 4″ x 8′ board.

 - 66.5″ of 1″ x 4″ pine – $4.34